CraftTogetherMC/CraftBahn/README.md

 | ![](https://i.imgur.com/ybuisvC.png) | **Directiona Portal** *(Entrance)*<br/><br/>This sign represents a portal entrance.<br/>A portal of this type requires a `portal-out`-sign that has the same channel name.<br/>Any number of `portal-in`-signs can be created for one channel. |
 | ![](https://i.imgur.com/3UlGw1q.png) | **Directional Portal** *(Exit)*<br/><br/>This sign represents a portal exit.<br/>Signs of this type can only exist once per channel name.                                                                                                      |

+### Cross-Server Pathfinding
+For cross-server pathfinding support, a corresponding portal is required for each world, which has the name of the world as the channel name.

+If a player chooses a target that is on another server, e.g. freebuild2, then the plugin will create a route for the associated train.
+The first destination of the route is the server name or channel name and the second is the player's desired destination

 ### Commands & Permissions: